wmbutler/writing/2018-02-bill-butler.md

 ## Responsive Design

-In the past 6 months, the UI team has improved the useabilility of the Bitshares wallet in desktop mode, but the performance on the mobile view has suffered.
+In the past 6 months, the UI team has improved the usability of the BitShares wallet in desktop mode, but the performance on the mobile view has suffered.
 We have allocated additional funds with this worker to invest in responsive design.
 It will be a priority to invest in work that makes useability on small screens enjoyable.